abemscac/pies-doc/docs/react/forward-ref.md

 <Video src="/video/react/forward-ref_0.mov" />

-Our app works fine at first, however, we're now required to add a new feature — focuses on "Last Name" input when a button in `Parent` is clicked.
-Since the `<input>` tag is placed inside `InputGroup`, there doesn't seem to be an elegant way to do it.
+Everything works well at first, however, we're now required to add a new feature — focuses on "Last Name" input when a button in `Parent` is clicked.
+Since the `<input>` tag is placed inside `InputGroup`, there doesn't seem to be an elegant way to do this.

 This is where `forwardRef()` could be useful.
 We could use it to make `ref` attribute available on function components, and forward the reference to the `<input>` inside `InputGroup`.
 For example: